 The Intern.
-The intern is responsible for discharging his or her assigned duties in a professional manner and for responding to supervision appropriately.
+The interns are responsible for discharging their duties in a professional manner and for responding to supervision appropriately.
 The intern should follow all rules and regulations of the sponsoring school or agency just as any other employee of that school or agency would.
 This includes such matters as working hours, time off, vacations, and manner of dress.